-John Veras (he/him/his) is a Senior Program Assistant with the Board on Higher Education and Workforce.
-John is originally from Rockland County, New York, and he has lived and worked in Washington, D.C. for the past five and a half years.
+Bio: John is originally from Rockland County, New York, and has lived and worked in Washington, D.C. for the past five and a half years.
 John has worked for a variety of K-12 and higher education organizations in D.C., including the Association of American Colleges and Universities, the Council of Chief State School Officers, and the National Board for Professional Teaching Standards.
 John graduated from Princeton University in 2011 with a degree in American History.
 His senior thesis focused on the history of Latinos in American baseball and how the complexity of race in Latin America has changed baseball historiography.
-In his free time, John spends enjoys volunteering at the Smithsonian Museum of American Art and serves as a reading volunteer with local elementary schools.
-Additionally, he play rugby for the Washington Men’s Rugby Football Club.
+In his free time, John enjoys volunteering at the Smithsonian Museum of American Art and serves as a reading volunteer with local elementary schools.
+Additionally, he plays rugby for the Washington Men’s Rugby Football Club.

 Responsibilities: Alex is the staff lead of the Prevention Working Group.